Clinical Mental Health Counseling

-The Online Master of Education in Clinical Mental Health Counseling degree is a distance education master’s degree for counseling professionals working in clinical mental health capacities.
-The degree program prepares professionals in different fields to promote wellness and benefits of the clients.
+The online Master of Education (M.Ed.) in Clinical Mental Health Counseling is a distance education master’s degree program for counseling professionals who wish to work in clinical mental health capacities.
+The program also prepares professionals in behavioral health fields to promote client wellness.

-In addition to the traditional core on developmental theory and the design and implementation of preventive interventions based on this theory, the program focuses on clinical counseling theory and practice.
-Another major focus is the commitment to multicultural diversity, which is reflected in the required coursework and in the faculty-student community.
+In addition to the traditional focus on developmental theory and the associated design and implementation of preventive interventions, the M.Ed. in Clinical Mental Health Counseling provides a foundation in clinical counseling theory and practice.
+Exploration of issues related to multicultural diversity is also reflected in the required coursework and the faculty-student community.

-The faculty and students of the program enjoy an excellent relationship with professionals in the University Counseling Center, and the Division of Academic and Student Affairs, and many opportunities for relevant experience are provided through internships in the various agencies.
-In the design of the curriculum and throughout each course, the student’s competence in theory and practice is important.
+Both faculty and students enjoy an excellent relationship with professionals in the University Counseling Center, and many opportunities for relevant experience are provided through internships in various community entities.
 Students participate in individualized field experiences appropriate to their area of study.

 Visit the College of Education program website for more information.